Amla Power – DIY Spicy Shampoo

 *sip of water*

 Ok!
-If you know me a little bit… you might have guessed that I don’t actually blindly believe AMLA will do all the things listed above, at least not in a miraculous way, but since the history of the ingredient is good and a little promising I thought I should give it a try 🙂
+If you know me a little bit… you might have guessed that I don’t actually blindly believe AMLA will do all the things listed above, at least not in a miraculous way, but since the history of the ingredient is good and a little promising I thought I would add it for THE POETIC EFFECT 🙂

-The formulation that follows is fine for a relatively small batch (1 or 2 Kg to use at home) but it would never pass a stability test.
+The formulation that follows is fine for a relatively small batch (100 grams used immediately), but I truly DO NOT BELIEVE it would survive a stability test.

 Enough words now, let’s get to the recipe! 😀